uswds/uswds-site/_components/utilities/layout-grid.md

 Breaking it down, here's how it works:

 - **Containers** `.grid-container` centers the container and gives it a maximum width of 1024px.
-If you would like the grid to span the full width of the page, do not use `.grid-container`.
+If you would like the grid to span the full width of the page, do not use `.grid-container`. `grid-container` can also accept any breakpoint width like `grid-container-tablet-lg` or `grid-container-widescreen`.
 - **Rows** `.grid-row` wrap around columns.
 - **Columns** `.grid-col-[1-12]` indicate the number of columns you’d like to use out of the possible 12 per row.
 So, if you want three equal-width columns across, you can use `.grid-col-4`.
 - With flexbox, grid columns without a specified width will automatically lay out as equal width columns.
 For example, four instances of `.grid-col` will each automatically be across all sizes.
 See the [auto-layout columns](#auto-layout-columns) section for more examples.